-Discussion in 'General TV Discussions Forum' started by Phil Hinton, Jan 8, 2017.
+Discussion in 'General TV Discussions Forum' started by Steve Withers, Jan 8, 2017.

 We choose our favourite OLED and LED LCD TVs from CES 2017.

 LG only unveiled W7 (due to it's thinness) from their 2017 OLED range, would have been nice to see the rest of the range.

 I think Samsung QLED top tier TVs are quite interesting, for the first on LCD TV, the viewing angles have been improved and colours are even better when viewed off angle than OLED, it claims.
 Though it's edge lit, but claims to offer better blacks and does need local dimming to produce that.
 Will be interesting to see.

 I think it's may be superior to Sony ZD9, the current LCD king.

 Everyone likes the Sony OLED, it's a striking design with sleek look, though the Android operating system could be a nightmare that you might bang your new TV with a hammer out of frustration.